-What to consider when buying a MicroSD card
+What to consider when buying a microSD card

-There are a handful of things to consider when you’re choosing a new MicroSD card for your phone.
+There are a handful of things to consider when you’re choosing a new microSD card for your phone.
 Obviously, the price and capacity are going to be factors, but you also need to make sure that the type of card you buy is supported by your device and that it’s suitable for your needs.

 SDHC and SDXC

-SDHC stands for Secure Digital High Capacity and SDXC stands for Secure Digital Extended Capacity.
+SDHC stands for Secure Digital High Capacity, and SDXC stands for Secure Digital Extended Capacity.
 The only real difference is the range of data they can store.
-You’ll find that SDHC MicroSD cards range from 2GB to 32GB in size, while SDXC MicroSD cards can range from 32GB up to 2TB in size, though the biggest MicroSD card we’ve seen so far is 1TB.
+You’ll find that SDHC microSD cards range from 2GB to 32GB in size, while SDXC microSD cards can range from 32GB up to 2TB in size, though the biggest microSD card we’ve seen so far is 1TB.

-Class and UHS ratings
+Speed Class ratings

 Application Performance Class

-The SD Association also has a standard, called App Performance Class, which is designed to highlight MicroSD cards that are suitable for use in smartphones and tablets.
+The SD Association also has a standard called Application Performance Class, which is designed to highlight microSD cards that are suitable for use in smartphones and tablets.
 The A1 rating means that the card can manage random read input-output access per second (IOPS) of 1,500 and write IOPS of 500.
 The A2 rating indicates random read input-output access per second of 4,000 and write IOPS of 2,000.
 This is ideal for quickly opening apps and processing tasks.
-These A1 and A2 cards are worth looking out for if you intend to format your card as internal storage in an Android device, something Google calls “Adoptable Storage.”
+These A1 and A2 cards are worth looking out for if you intend to format your card as internal storage in an Android device, something Google calls Adoptable Storage.